-The interaction of PAUSE CLASS and PRECEDING CONTEXT is marginal at the p = 0.05 level ($\chi^2(12) = 21.0$, p = 0.051).
+The interaction of pause class and preceding context is marginal at the p=0.05 level ($\chi^2(12)=21.0$, p=0.051).
 The interpretation of this effect is less straightforward.
-Based on Figure 4 (bottom row), we see that preceding context has a small effect on deletion rate when there is no pause, in the expected direction, but does not significantly affect deletion rate when there is a pause (of any duration)- corresponding to overlapping confidence intervals for PAUSE CLASS != none.
+Based on Figure 4 (bottom row), we see that preceding context has a small effect on deletion rate when there is no pause, in the expected direction, but does not significantly affect deletion rate when there is a pause (of any duration)---corresponding to overlapping confidence intervals for pause class != none.
 At face value, this effect is inconsistent with the prediction of the PPH that preceding context should not be conditioned by pause duration (as preceding context should always fall into the same local planning window).
 However, it is also notable that the effect does not show gradient modulation of the preceding context effect as a function of pause duration (as for following context), suggesting that factors besides production planning may be at play, as discussed further below.
-We note that an account of CSD in terms of gestural overlap, as in Articulatory Phonology, might predict a modulation of the effect of the preceding environment-as segments 'stretch out' more due to slow down at stronger boundaries, the effect of the preceding segment might decrease.
+We note that an account of CSD in terms of gestural overlap, as in Articulatory Phonology, might predict a modulation of the effect of the preceding environment---as segments 'stretch out' more due to slow down at stronger boundaries, the effect of the preceding segment might decrease.
 The observed trends might be an indication of such a gestural effect.

-Figure 6: Partial effect plots for conditional probability: predicted deletion rate by CONDITIONAL PROB-ABILITY for different following phonological contexts, in log-odds (left) and probability (right) space.
+Figure 5: Partial effect plots for speech rate and word frequency: predicted deletion rate by speech rate deviation (top row) and frequency (bottom row) for different following phonological contexts, in log-odds (left column) and probability (right column) space.
 Lines and shading as in Figure 4.